 Many people underestimate the number of interesting stories in their business.

-I have created a similarly systematic, repeatable and learnable process to enable entrepreneurs to think through the stories in their business and you can download it at the bottom of the page.
+We have created a similarly systematic, repeatable and learnable process to enable entrepreneurs to think through the stories in their business and you can download it at the bottom of the page.

 Like the Business Model Canvas, the StoryFinder has a logical left to right flow running from internal to external.
 It is a tool for thinking through a business in a systematic way to uncover all the areas in which your stories might be hiding.